WHY DID MY CHILD GET PSC?

 - Vomiting blood, or seeing either red blood or dark black blood in the stool are signs of burst blood vessels, called varices, in the esophagus and stomach.

-- Any time your child experiences fever or chills, significant right upper quadrant abdominal pain, or rapidly progressive jaundice, they should be examined by the doctor to rule out infection of the bile ducts, known as acute bacterial cholangitis.
+- Any time your child experiences fever or chills, significant right upper quadrant abdominal pain, or rapidly progressive jaundice, they should be examined by a doctor to rule out infection of the bile ducts, known as acute bacterial cholangitis.
 The diagnosis of acute cholangitis often requires blood tests, a blood culture, and an imaging test.
 Antibiotic therapy may be given.

 - New jaundice, darkening urine, pale stools, or unexplained persistent abdominal pain also should be reported to your child’s gastroenterologist/hepatologist.